 Read More: 4 Key Focus Areas for SaaS Startups on Cloud Marketplaces

-How does co-selling in the Cloud Marketplaces work?
+How does co-selling with Cloud Providers on the Cloud Marketplaces work?

 With co-selling, ISVs partner with the CP to share efforts around activities like building demand, sales planning, accelerating partner-to-partner selling, and driving Marketplace-led commerce.
 Co-selling also involves some degree of sharing sales leads (depending on the specifics of the program).
 The ISV and the Cloud Provider can also engage in joint marketing efforts to boost brand awareness.